Employer of Record

 Health Insurance Requirements

-- AMO, or Compulsory Health Insurance, covers medical expenses for all formal sector employees and their dependents.
+• AMO, or compulsory health insurance, covers medical expenses for formal sector employees and their dependents.

-- Managed by CNOPS (public sector) and CNSS (private sector), contributions are mandatory and shared between employers and employees.
+• For private sector employees, AMO is managed through CNSS and the contributions are mandatory and shared between employers and employees.

 Retirement Plans

-- Public pension plans for civil servants, military personnel, and semi-public sector employees.
+• Public pension plans for civil servants, military personnel, and some public sector categories.

-- Benefits based on salary and years of service, funded through employer and employee contributions.
+• Benefits are based on salary and years of service, funded through employer and employee contributions.

 Work Permit in Morocco

-Moroccan embassies or consulates provide details on necessary documents for tourist visa applications.
+Moroccan embassies or consulates provide details on necessary documents for visa applications.

 Work Permits and Self-Employment

-Foreigners can work in Morocco after obtaining specific authorizations:
+Foreigners can work in Morocco after obtaining the required authorizations:

-- Employment Contract: Foreigners can work for a Moroccan company or a foreign company’s Moroccan establishment.
-Prior approval from the national employment agency (ANAPEC) and the Ministry of Employment is required.
+• Employment Contract: Foreigners can work for a Moroccan company or a foreign company’s Moroccan establishment once the employment contract has been approved by the competent Moroccan authorities.

-- Secondment: Foreigners seconded by a foreign parent company to its Moroccan subsidiary or branch must obtain approval from the Ministry of Employment.
+• Secondment: Foreigners seconded by a foreign parent company to its Moroccan subsidiary or branch must also comply with work authorization requirements.

 Residence Permits